Not all workplace conflict is a problem, but not having a workplace conflict resolution strategies can be.

-Some see silence as awkward, confusing or embarrassing.
-In difficult conversations, silence is actually beneficial as it gives all parties involved a chance to reflect on what was just said, and plan they will say next.
+Some see silence as awkward, confusing, or embarrassing.
+In difficult conversations, silence is actually beneficial.
+A pause gives all parties involved a chance to reflect on what was just said and plan what they’ll say next.

-Do not interrupt.
-As part of an open and welcoming conversation, everyone must be given the chance to have their say without interruptions or disruptions.
+It’s so important we’ll say it again: do not interrupt.
+As part of an open and welcoming conversation, everyone must be given the chance to share their side without the fear of or actual disruptions.

 The goal is to reach a complete understanding of the conflict and the differing perspectives.
 Your job is to make sure everyone is on the same page.

-After the bulk of the conversation has taken place and each party has taken turns explaining and listening, investigate, evaluate and analyze both sides.
+After each party has taken turns explaining their side, investigate, evaluate, and analyze both sides.
 Don’t jump to conclusions or make assumptions.

-Repeat the core concepts and restate the issues to give the parties a chance to correct you.
+Repeat the highlights of each account and restate the issues to give the parties a chance to correct you.
 Ask clarifying questions if you think that will help.

 Attempt to point out any deeper issues that lie beneath the surface.
-Differentiate between sacred and nonnegotiable values (such as moral code) from pseudo-sacred and circumstantial values (such as casual preferences).
+Differentiate between non-negotiable values (such as moral code) from circumstantial values (such as casual preferences).

-For full conflict resolution, you need to not only acknowledge the issue and any hurt feelings, but also identify and implement a solution that begins to mend previous damage and prevent future harm.
+For full workplace conflict resolution, you need to not only acknowledge the situation and hurt feelings, but also identify and implement a solution that mends previous damage and prevents future harm.

-For the resolution to be most effective, you need to be quick.
-If you’ve gathered the details, had the conversations, listened to the stories and confirmed understanding, it’s time to make a decision and act on it.
+For the resolution to be most effective, make it as quick as possible.
+Once you’ve gathered the details, had the conversations, listened to the stories, and confirmed understanding, it’s time to make a decision and act on it.

 Leaving a conflict in limbo and neglecting to make a decision can damage your credibility and make you look insensitive and incompetent.
-It also allows for further conflict to develop.
+It also allows for the conflict to escalate.

-A successful mediator will be able to diffuse the conflict and identify the best way to resolve the situation.
-The five common strategies for resolving conflict are: accommodating, avoiding, compromising, collaborating and competing.
+A successful mediator can diffuse the conflict and identify the best way to resolve the situation.
+The five common conflict resolution strategies are: accommodating, avoiding, compromising, collaborating, and competing.